john2408/network_analysis_rust/README.md

 - Docker Desktop
 - VSCode

 In order to run the code, download VsCode and install the Devcontainers extension.
-Then go to "View", selected "Command Palette", and select:
+Then go to "View", select "Command Palette", and select:

  ```bash
  Dev Containers: Reopen in Container ...